 Large Parking area; call for information on length of trails.

-In addition to seeing the battlefield and town by horseback or carriage, there are other tours as well.
-Here are some links if you prefer a bus (including double-decker buses), car, bike, scooter or Segway.
-You can also hire a Licensed Battlefield Guide to ride in your personal vehicle.
+In addition to seeing the battlefield and town by horseback or carriage, there are other tours and things to do in Gettysburg.